 If you’re facing a DWI administrative suspension, the penalties depend on your prior offenses in Ste.
 Genevieve County, MO or elsewhere in Missouri:

-- First DWI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Ste.
-Genevieve County after 30 days.
+- First DWI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Ste.
+Genevieve County, MO after 30 days.

-- Second DWI Offense: Leads to a 1-year revocation period in Ste.
+- Second DWI/DUI Offense: Leads to a 1-year revocation period in Ste.
 Genevieve County, MO, or a 5-year license denial if the prior offense was within the past 5 years.

-Securing a Limited Driving Privilege (Hardship License) in Ste.
+How to Get a Hardship License (Limited Driving Privilege) in Ste.
 Genevieve County, MO

 Ste.
 Genevieve County Resources